Tinker-Twins/AutoDRIVE/README.md

 ![](https://github.com/Tinker-Twins/AutoDRIVE/blob/AutoDRIVE/Images/AutoDRIVE%20Overview.png)

 <p align="justify">
 AutoDRIVE is envisioned to be an integrated platform for autonomous driving research and education.
 It bridges the gap between software simulation and hardware deployment by providing the AutoDRIVE Simulator and AutoDRIVE Testbed, a well-suited duo for sim2real applications.
-It also offers AutoDRIVE DevKit, a developer's kit for rapid and flexible development of autonomy algorithms.
+It also offers AutoDRIVE Devkit, a developer's kit for rapid and flexible development of autonomy algorithms.
 Although the platform is primarily targeted towards autonomous driving, it also supports the development of smart-city solutions for managing the traffic flow.
 </p>

 ## AutoDRIVE Testbed